-Each Future Professional will be issued, in their student kit, (2) two pairs of black scrubs.
+Each Future Professional is issued, (2) two pairs of black scrubs.
 The scrubs are required to be worn during enrollment at Paul Mitchell The School Merrillville.

 While in attendance Future Professionals must insure the black scrubs adhere to the below criteria: